 The American law gives us a glimpse into what Bill C-377 would produce.
 The sheer volume of reports and documents produced makes them almost impenetrable to the average worker.
 Grab a beer and then read some the union’s filings under the LMRA.
 You can search unions here.
 How about, say, the United Auto Workers.
 Scroll down to the UAW.
 Come back here when you’re done.

 We know from behavioural studies of disclosure laws that schemes that produce too much information can actually make people less informed.
 They tune out and the information becomes static noise.
 That could be the result here.
-I doubt very many American workers spend time on the Department of Labor website toiling through the reports.
-I suspect few even know it exists.
-The information on the government’s website will be accessed and researched not by union members, but primarily by politicians and antiunion lobbyists, who are paid by corporations to campaign against and undermine unions.
+You think American ‘taxpayers’ spend time on the Department of Labor website toiling through the reports.
+Few even know it exists.
+The information on the government’s website is accessed and researched not by Joe Public or even union members, but primarily by politicians and antiunion lobbyists, who are paid by corporations to campaign against and undermine unions.
 And by employers, who will scour the documents looking anything that could be used to attack a union trying to organize its workers or that can help them in their collective bargaining strategies.

 The policy question for debate is whether that is a proper use of the law, or not.
 Maybe you think it is.
 Explain why.
 If not, why?